is it safe to sleep with a candle lit?

 The most significant risk surrounding a lit candle while you sleep is fire.

-You could knock the candle over by kicking or flailing in your sleep, or a pet that shares your bedroom may nudge a table that hosts the candle.
+You could knock the candle over by kicking or flailing your legs in your sleep, or a pet that shares your bedroom may nudge a table that hosts the candle.

-You’ll also need to ensure that no draughts are present in the room.
+You must also ensure that no draughts are present in the room.
 Close all windows, and don’t leave a fan running overnight.
-If a candle is extinguished but still smoking, remove it from the room.
+Remove the candle from the room if it’s extinguished but still smoking.

 Breathing Fumes